-Strawbery Banke Museum is a vibrant 10-acre campus dedicated to bringing 300+ years of American history to life through dozens of historic buildings on their original foundations, heirloom gardens, hands-on traditional crafts, and engaging costumed roleplayers sharing the experiences of those who lived and worked in the waterfront neighborhood of Puddle Dock.
+Strawbery Banke Museum is a vibrant nearly 10-acre campus dedicated to bringing 300+ years of American history to life through dozens of historic buildings on their original sites, heirloom gardens, hands-on traditional crafts, and engaging costumed roleplayers sharing the experiences of those who lived and worked in the waterfront neighborhood of Puddle Dock.

 For a PDF of the Visitors Guide map of the campus, please click here.

 A visit of 1.5 - 2 hours is recommended in order to visit the historic buildings, enjoy the interactive exhibits, and explore the beautiful gardens.
 Your ticket is valid for two consecutive days.

 Please note: The use of alcohol, tobacco, and firearms is permitted at the sole discretion of the museum president.

 Service dogs, as defined by the ADA, are welcome.